jefferis/bmp/README.md

 ```

 ### Bleeding Edge
-You can, however, download the [tar ball](https://github.com/jefferis/bmp/tarball/master), and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version:
+You can, however, use the **remotes** package to install the development version:

 ```r
 if (!require("remotes")) install.packages("remotes")